What to Pack for Emergencies (The Ultimate Go Bag Checklist)

 Cash — If the power goes out or networks are down, your credit card or ATM card will be useless.
 You should have anywhere between $150-$300 per person, although some experts recommend even more.
 Smaller bills, like $1 and $5 bills, are ideal since it may be hard to get change from larger bills.
 I also read that you should also have coins, so I also keep a $10 roll of quarters.

-Flashlight or Headlamp — This will come in handy if the power goes out.
-(I have this one.)
+Flashlight or Headlamp — These will come in handy if the power goes out.

 Batteries (AA and AAA) — Set a reminder to make sure they haven’t expired.